 The Coalition has redundant communication capabilities with its members and has demonstrated its effectiveness during real world incidents including the COVID-19 pandemic.
-During blue skies, the Coalition uses Constant Contact to share information on meetings, plans, training, and exercises with its members.
-During exercises and gray skies, the Coalition uses the Everbridge health alert network and EMResource to share information with members.
+During blue skies, the Coalition uses Constant Contact to share information on meetings, plans, trainings, and exercises with its members.
+During exercises and gray skies, the Coalition uses the Everbridge health alert network to share information with members.
 CFDMC has defined the essential elements of information (EEIs) that HCC members should report to the HCC, and coordinate with other HCC members and with federal, state, local, and tribal response partners during an emergency (e.g., number of patients, severity and types of illnesses or injuries, operating status, resource needs and requests, bed availability).
+A platform(E-ICS) has been identified for information sharing.